pzurek/stalk/README.md

 # stalk
-A little command-line stalker using the Clearbit API
+A little command-line stalker using the Clearbit API.
+It's just a little toy app I use to test the [Clearbit client library](https://github.com/pzurek/clearbit).

 # Installation